(This article was last published on April 21, 2017. We’ve updated it for accuracy and completeness.)

 This puts a lot of pressure on merchants to create a seamless experience.
 You have to be strategic and thoughtful to ensure your systems and processes support customer expectations.

-However, distributed order management is a dynamic change from traditional order management.
-It can be difficult for merchants to make the necessary changes in their processes.
-See what DOM is and why it’s key to your retail success.
+When it comes to order management and delivery, many retailers are turning to distributed order management (DOM) to achieve just that.
+The challenge?
+Distributed order management is a dynamic change from traditional order management.
+It can be difficult for merchants to make the necessary changes to support.

 - In-store associates can find and ship out-of-stock items in-store to a customer’s home

 - Faster, accurate order deliveries at a lower cost

 - More fulfillment options like “buy online, pickup in store”

 - Better replenishment of inventory to avoid stock-outs